 - 1. Use this procedure only when you are replacing an adapter with an identical adapter.
-If you are replacing an adapter with an adapter that is not identical to the adapter removed, go to Hot-Pluggable PCI Adapter Removal on page 3-31 and Installing a Hot-Pluggable PCI Adapter on page 3-33. - Removing a hot-pluggable PCI adapter requires the system administrator to take the PCI adapter offline before performing any PCI adapter hot-plug procedures.
+If you are replacing an adapter with an adapter that is not identical to the adapter removed, go to "Hot-Pluggable PCI Adapter Removal" on page 87 and "Installing a Hot-Pluggable PCI Adapter" on page 94. - 2.
+Removing a hot-pluggable PCI adapter requires the system administrator to take the PCI adapter offline before performing any PCI adapter hot-plug procedures.
 Before taking an adapter offline, the devices attached to the adapter must be taken offline as well.
-This action prevents a service representative or user from causing an unexpected outage for system users.

-For additional information about taking an adapter offline or removing it from the system configuration, see the AIX System Management Guide: Operating System and Devices.

-This publication is also contained on the AIX Documentation CD.
-The documentation is made accessible by loading the "Hypertext Library for AIX 5.1" CD-ROM onto the hard disk or by mounting the CD in the CD-ROM drive.
+This action prevents a service representative or user from causing an unexpected outage for system users. - For additional information about taking an adapter offline or removing it from the system configuration, see the AIX System Management Guide: Operating System and Devices. - Documentation for the AIX operating system is available from the IBM @server pSeries Information Center at http://publib16.boulder.ibm.com/pseries/en\US/infocenter/base.
+Select AIX documentation.
+The AIX Documentation CD contains the base set of publications for the operating system, including system-management and end-user documentation. - This publication is also contained on the AIX Documentation CD.
+The documentation is made accessible by loading the documentation CD onto the hard disk or by mounting the CD in the CD-ROM drive.